hillnz/ab-flasher/readme.md

 - Doesn't poll anywhere for updates, you need to tell it the new version when it runs.
 - Doesn't integrate with the bootloader for failover.
 The bootloader won't know to failover if a partition is bad.
 - Simplistic in its partiion inspection, so stick to simple partitioning schemes.
+- Only supports gz images (gz tends to use the least cpu/memory anyway).